Above, Leopold Weissenberg, 1910. Source: Werner Weissenberg, pers. archive, copyright retained

 24 February 1881 to 18 August 1941

-Leopold does not appear in the ITS database (see the page on the ITS for an explanation of this), so the information we had when we began this project mainly took the form of the letters he wrote to my father.
-We also had some information written by my father and by other family members, which we have been having translated, and a number of documents that have now been discovered.
+Leopold does not appear in the ITS/Arolsen Archives database (see the page on the ITS for an explanation of this), so the information we had when we began this project mainly took the form of the letters he wrote to my father.
+We also had some information written by my father and by other family members, which I have been having translated, and a number of documents that have now been discovered.

 For some notes on how I found the following now-extensive information, please follow this link.

-The next event we know about is that Leopold Weissenberg married Else Bloch on 30 October 1910, in Kottlischowitz (formerly Keßlern) Registry office, Kreis (region) Tost Gleiwitz, nr. /1910.
+The next event we know about is that Leopold Weissenberg married Else Bloch on 30 October 1910, in Kottlischowitz (formerly Keßlern) Registry office, Kreis (region) Tost Gleiwitz.

-Leopold and Else lived in Pless (now Pszczyna) for some years; the Pless registration book has an entry for him and his family – extract below.
+Leopold and Else lived in Pless (now Pszczyna) for a few years.
+The Pless registration book has an entry for Leopold and his family – extract below.
 This shows that Else and Leopold arrived here from Beuthen (now Bytom) on 29 October 1910.

 During some of the years in which the family lived here, Leopold ran a haberdashery shop called Montag’s at number 13, on the market square.